ingyer-ks/autocad-helper/README.md

 ## How to Use
 1. Download eunji.dll from bin/Debug directory.
 2. Load eunji.dll by NETLOAD.
-3. If you want to divde vertically(upper/lower area) use DIVVERT, and if you want to divide horizontally(left/right area) use DIVHORIZ.
+3. If you want to divde vertically(upper/lower area) use command DV, and if you want to divide horizontally(left/right area) use command DH.
 4. Select the Polyline you want to divide.
 5. Enter desired area in m^2 dimension.
 6. Now you can see the division.